top of page

 EOS Ecology

-Kia ora!
-I’m Shelley McMurtrie, Director and Principal Scientist at EOS Ecology with 24 years of experience in aquatic ecosystems.
-I lead the science team, author publications on aquatic systems, and review resource consents.
-I’ve developed management plans for catchments and endangered species protection.
-I also supervise MSc students and review peer research.
-My work focuses on improving the management and health of waterways through collective action.
+Shelley is the Director and Principal Scientist at EOS Ecology with 24 years of experience in aquatic ecosystems.
+She leads the science team, author publications on aquatic systems, and review resource consents.
+She's developed management plans for catchments and endangered species protection.
+She also supervises MSc students and reviews peer research.
+Her work focuses on improving the management and health of waterways through collective action.

 Based in Canterbury